 We would recommend waiting 24-48 hours after your session before going for a swim.
 If you have extremely sensitive skin and notice that the side effects from your session last longer than usual we would recommend waiting until your skin has fully recovered before going for a swim.

-It is important to note that swimming is completely safe in-between your laser sessions but you do have to be mindful of swimming outside in the summer months.
-If you are swimming outside it is important to use a high quality waterproof sunblock and reapply often.
-SPF50+ is recommended, by using this it will help to prevent a tan forming on your skin.
+Swimming is completely safe in-between your laser sessions but you do have to be mindful of swimming outside in the summer months.
+If you are swimming outside please use a high quality waterproof sunblock and reapply often.
+SPF50+ is recommended to help prevent a tan forming on your skin.
 If you happen to develop a tan while swimming outside please contact the clinic as you will need to book in for a skin assessment and a patch test.

-If you have any further questions regarding swimming after laser hair removal, please do not hesitate to contact us.
+If you have any further questions regarding swimming after laser hair removal contact us.
 Our dedicated team of hair removal specialists are on hand to answer any of your questions.